Background Check Reports

 - Proactively enforce correct combination of documents accepted for I-9 verification.

-In conjunction with our employment screening services, clients may also elect to have the administrative FCRA-imposed employer adverse action documents generated through Mobile Health.
+In conjunction with our employment screening services, clients may also elect to generate administrative FCRA-imposed employer adverse action documents through Mobile Health.
 Based upon all “Fail” individual scoring designations or in response to documented, applicant-specific requests submitted by the client, Mobile Health offers the consumer disclosure compliance services as required under federal law.
-As appropriate, the necessary pre-adverse and adverse action notifications, as well as a summary of consumer rights, are able to be electronically generated through Mobile Health.
+As appropriate, the necessary pre-adverse and adverse action notifications, as well as a summary of consumer rights, can be electronically generated through Mobile Health.
 Clients can order and print the forms on-demand as necessary.
-All transactions to generate the adverse action materials are documented and time stamped, assisting our clients in their efforts to maintain a watertight, legally-insulated compliance program.
+Mobile Health documents and time-stamps all transactions to generate the adverse action materials, assisting our clients in maintaining a watertight, legally-insulated compliance program.